 If, for example, your build is in an area known for flooding, the onus would be on you to obtain this additional coverage.
 It will be in your best interest to discuss this matter with one of our agents about what events you want coverage for.

-Premiums typically range from 1% to 4% of the construction spend, so the cost will correspond to how much protection you require.
-Other items that will influence your insurance spend are:
+Premiums typically range from 1% to 4% of the construction spend.
+This means that the cost will correspond to how much protection you need.
+Other items that will influence the cost of your insurance are:

 As a Builder’s Risk policy is specifically tailored to your project needs, it would be well worth your while investigating the benefit of adding soft cost coverage.
 This makes up for the loss of rental income, sales revenue, real estate taxes, and higher interest loans.